ali-chamas/Alex-ML-game/README.md

 ### Precision in Development: Harnessing the Power of Unit Testing:

--At alex, we implemented unit testing to ensure our APIs function correctly and reliably, catching bugs early and improving overall code quality.
+At alex, we implemented unit testing to ensure our APIs function correctly and reliably, catching bugs early and improving overall code quality.

 | Unit Testing                        |
 | ------------------------------------|